sardavend/alto-logica-test/README.md

-#Sales Receipt Generator
+# Sales Receipt Generator

-This is the solution for the receipt sales generator Altologica assigment
+This is the solution for the receipt sales generator Altologica assignment

 ## Solution Approach

 The solution is implemented in Ruby, and the input is fed into the solution using standard input.
 The program reads each line of input, parses the information for each item, and calculates the tax and final price for each item.
-The total cost and total sales tax are also calculated and displayed in the receipt.
+The total cost and total sales tax are also calculated and displayed on the receipt.

 ## Usage